nushell/nushell.github.io/book/line_editor.md

 For the menu to display something, at least the `value` field has to be present in the resulting record.

-In order to make the menu interactive, these two variables area available in the block: `$buffer` and `$position`.
+In order to make the menu interactive, these two variables are available in the block: `$buffer` and `$position`.
 The `$buffer` contains the value captured by the menu, when the option `only_buffer_difference` is true, `$buffer` is the text written after the menu was activated.
 If `only_buffer_difference` is